 Click the “Listener” icon (Example 3), select a Listener from the drop-down list, and fill in the configuration information for the type of Listener selected.
 All of the popular Listeners are supported, including Database Table, Directory, Email (POP3), Encrypted FTP, FTP, HTTP Post, JMS, Programmable Java, and SOAP Web Service.
 You can also configure Processors at the same time; for example, you may want to add a decryption processor from the list of those available.

 Example 3.
 Configuring B2B Connectivity

 Step Four: Map the source data to the common XML standard

-The eiConsole supports data transformation using a point, click, drag, and drop visual interface.
+The eiConsole supports data transformation using a point, click, drag & drop visual interface.
 Clicking the “Source Transform” icon presents you with two powerful eiConsole components to enable the transformation of the data format output from the Source System into the common XML standard format.
 These are the File-to-XML Editor (File Specification Editor) and the Data Mapper.

 The File-to-XML Editor lets you import sample data formats and data from the Source System into the File Spec Editor, where it can be visually edited.
 By clicking “Save,” the incoming interface format is converted to a generic XML format – the first stage in the transformation process.

 Example 4.
 File-to-XML Editing